 About

-The Tikkun Line is a peer support project for people who experience extreme or altered states, non-consensus realities, psychosis, or use other words that best describe their own experiences.
+The Tikkun Project is a peer support initiative for people who experience extreme or altered states, non-consensus realities, psychosis, or use their own language to describe these ways of being.

 Who We Are